sfmb-mx/RepData_PeerAssessment1/reports/PA1_template.md

 medianLabel <- paste("Median =", medianTotalStepsPerDay, sep = " ")
 ```

-### Answer: The mean total number of steps taken per day is 1.0766189 &times; 10<sup>4</sup>.
-And the median total number of steps taken per day is 10765.###
+The median of the total number of the steps taken each day equal to

-The histogram si showed below, now with the mean and median.
+10765.
+The histogram si showed below, now with
+the mean and median.

 ```r